Scaramir/orgaSeg/README.md

 - _convert_label.py_: converts the annotations from geojson to tiff format
 - _preprocess_dataset.py_: preprocesses the data set (raw images and tiff labels) to the preprocessed data set

+## Acknowledgements
+Thanks to Wei Liang from Technische Universität München for providing the microscopy data set, containing multiple organoids with annotations per image, to test the pipeline on real data.